 Missouri Senate bill could boost payments to nursing homes

-JEFFERSON CITY, Mo. – The Missouri Senate has endorsed a bill that could boost Medicaid payments for nursing homes.
+JEFFERSON CITY, Mo.
+(AP) _ The Missouri Senate has endorsed a bill that could boost Medicaid payments for nursing homes.

 The legislation given initial approval Wednesday would require reimbursement rates for long-term care facilities to be recalculated annually.